• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Irish Dane dogs have great intelligence.
+• Intelligence Rating: Smart: The Irish Dane dogs have great intelligence.

-• Apartment Friendly: Apartment-friendly dog the Irish Dane breed.
+• Apartment Adaptability: Apartment-friendly dog the Irish Dane breed.

-• Grooming: Easy to groom: The Irish Dane doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Irish Dane doesn't require a lot of grooming.

-• Watchdog Ability: Irish Dane dogs are good watchdogs.
+• Watchdog Rating: Irish Dane dogs are good watchdogs.

-• Adaptability: Irish Dane dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Irish Dane dogs adapt well to lifestyle changes and different living environments.

-• Child Friendly: Irish Dane dogs are kid-friendly dogs.
+• Child Compatibility: Irish Dane dogs are kid-friendly dogs.

 • Dog Friendly: Irish Dane dogs are dog-friendly dogs.